Our Investing Thesis

 3. Be Set Up To Sell.
 The most overlooked part of profiting in sports card investing is actually being set up to sell your cards.
 This includes acquiring cards that are frequently transacted, so as to instill confidence in your future buyer by being able to show consistent sales comps.
 We're not saying not to acquire short prints and variations, but if you're looking to make an ROI quickly, these aren't always the best cards.

 There are two windows.
 The long term window and the flippable window.
 The long term window is when you believe a player has a season or more of relevant potential "moments" ahead.
 The flippable window is when a player actually never has to perform well on the field or court, but only has to generate enough "hype" to see an increase in card value.

 We know that our background of professional sports front office work and player scouting, high stakes fantasy sports expertise, digital content creation and sales will make our Sports Card Investment Report a critical piece in your pursuit of positive ROI on your Sports Card Investments.

-As F1 Drivers go, none fit the bill as a perfect investment as much as Leclerc.
+Long term, as F1 Drivers go, none fit the bill as a perfect investment as much as Leclerc.
 The 24 year old Monacan is Scuderia Ferrari's top driver, and at the age of 24, already has 3 wins and more than 50 podiums.
-He is a solid bet to win the F1 championship this year over defending champ Max Verstappen and GOAT Lewis Hamilton.
+He has a great chance to one day win the F1 driver's championship.

 There's basically the same risk with Leclerc that there is with every other F1 Driver.

-All F1 cards are super expensive right now, but there's no sign of them slowing down or dipping in value.
+All F1 cards are super expensive right now, but there's limited windows of them slowing down or dipping in value.

 During the season, if he struggles, his prices will come down a bit, but there should be no big crash with Leclerc - figuratively speaking, that is (and sorry for the pun).